-Nuclear Verification and Disarmament Laboratory
+Nuclear Verification and Disarmament

 Verification is vital to ensure the nonproliferation of nuclear weapons, and to enable arms control and disarmament, as it can detect non-compliance with agreements and build confidence.
-The Nuclear Verification and Disarmament Laboratory conducts technical research to develop new verification approaches that address emerging challenges and will be essential to make progress on nuclear disarmament.
-An interdisciplinary initiative, the Laboratory also explores the conditions and avenues that enable reductions in nuclear weapon arsenals and weapons-usable fissile materials.
+The Nuclear Verification and Disarmament group conducts technical research to develop new verification approaches that address emerging challenges and will be essential to make progress on nuclear disarmament.
+An interdisciplinary initiative, the group also explores the conditions and avenues that enable reductions in nuclear weapon arsenals and weapons-usable fissile materials.

 The research lies at the crossroads of experimental physics, computational nuclear engineering as well as the social sciences.
-The Laboratory and its current main project on nuclear archaeology is sponsored by a FREIGEIST-Fellowship of the VolkswagenStiftung.
+The group and its current main project on nuclear archaeology is sponsored by a FREIGEIST-Fellowship of the VolkswagenStiftung.

 A German Nuclear Archaeology Laboratory: Reconstructing the Nuclear Past to Enable a Nuclear-weapon-free Future